MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/troubleshoot-field-service.md

 ## Make a Remote Assist call

-The support contact will be autoselected to call if Remote Assist was opened via the deep link; otherwise, the technician can search through the directory for Teams users inside or outside their organziation.
+The support contact will be autoselected to call if Remote Assist was opened via the deep link; otherwise, the technician can search through the directory for Teams users inside or outside their organization.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of a mobile device showing the Launch Call option on a contact in Remote Assist.](./media/remote-assist-field-service-launch-call.png)